 - Recommendations (regarding the decisions that must be made about the product/service/program)

-- Appendices: content of the appendices depends on the goals of the evaluation report, eg.:
+- Appendices: the content of the appendices depends on the goals of the evaluation report, eg.:

 — a) Instruments used to collect data/information